Tarzán

 Tarzán is a television series that aired in syndication from 1991–1994.
 In this version of the show, Tarzan (Wolf Larson) was portrayed as a blond environmentalist, with Jane (Lydie Denier) turned into a French ecologist.
 The series aired in syndication in the United States.

+This was the first Tarzan series to feature Jane Porter as a major character, the 1966 series having excluded her as part of the "new look", and Tarzan, Lord of the Jungle having featured her in only one episode.

-Ron Ely, famous for playing Tarzan in the original series, played a character named Gorden Shaw in the first-season episode “Tarzan the Hunted”.
+Ron Ely, famous for playing Tarzan in the original series, played a villain named Gordon Shaw in the first-season episode “Tarzan the Hunted”.

-The lion in this series was originally performed by Josef of Monterey, California's zoo.
-Due to volunteering as a live action model for Mufasa in Disney's animated production of The Lion King, Josef was replaced by Sudan of Thousand Oaks, California's Animal Actors of Hollywood.
+Juma the Lion was performed by two trained male adult African lions.
+One of them was Sudan of Thousand Oaks, California's Animal Actors of Hollywood.
+He would subsequently perform as a stunt double for the Bowmanville Zoo's two lions, Caesar and Bongo, for Paramount's The Ghost and the Darkness.
+The other lion that acted in this series was Josef of Salinas, California's Monterey Zoo.
+Disney's animation studio used him as a live action model for Mufasa in Disney's animated production of The Lion King around the same era.